 To learn more about each of these career paths, check out our interactive career map.

-There are unique characteristics to understand about the buy side vs sell side.
+There are unique characteristics to understand the buy side vs sell side.
 At the most junior positions, roles may be very similar, but at more senior positions the roles start to vary more significantly.
-As the word “sell” implies, on the sell side there is more salesmanship required than is usually the case on the buy side.
+As the word “sell” implies, on the sell side there is more salesmanship required than is usually the case on the buy-side.

 Total compensation (salary and bonus) can vary widely depending on the position, the firm, the city, and all sorts of other factors.
 For this reason, it’s difficult to make generalizations about the compensation differences of the sell side vs buy side, but here are a few points to know:

-Buy side companies make money through buying low and selling high trade activities.
+Buy-side companies make money by buying low and selling high trade activities.
 They have to create value by identifying and buying underpriced securities.
-For instance, a buy side analyst who is monitoring the price of a technology stock observes a drop in the price, as compared to other stocks, yet the tech company’s performance is still high.
+For instance, a buy-side analyst who is monitoring the price of a technology stock observes a drop in the price, as compared to other stocks, yet the tech company’s performance is still high.
 The analyst may then make an assumption that the tech stock’s price will increase in the near future.
-Based on the analyst’s research, the buy side firm will make a buy recommendation to its clients.
+Based on the analyst’s research, the buy-side firm will make a buy recommendation to its clients.

-Sell side firms earn their way through fees and commissions.
+Sell-side firms earn their way through fees and commissions.
 Therefore, their main goal is to make as many deals as possible.
-The market makers are the compelling force on the sell side of the financial market.
+The market makers are a compelling force on the sell side of the financial market.
 They engage in foreign exchange markets by buying and selling a substantial volume of currencies, underwriting and managing bond issues bought directly from the US Treasury, dominating the stock market via underwriting stock issuance, taking proprietary positions, and selling to both companies and individual investors.